 - Determine the power of sphero-cylindrical lenses

-It means to adjust the device to perform smoothly to get accurate power of the lenses.
+It means adjusting the device to perform smoothly to get the accurate power of the lenses.

 Focusing the eyepiece

-- rotating the eyepiece continuously force the viewer to accommodate, to keep the reticle in focus.
+-rotating the eyepiece continuously forces the viewer to accommodate, to keep the reticle in focus.

-- with the power drum at zero, the mires and reticle should be in focus.
-The inappropriate focus of eyepiece results in an incorrect reading of lens power.
+-with the power drum at zero, the mires and lensometer reticle should be in focus.
+The inappropriate focus of the eyepiece results in an incorrect reading of lens power.